htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     minutes.

 :classad-attribute-def:`RecentJobDurationCount`
-    The total number of jobs used to calulate the :ad-attr:`RecentJobDurationAvg` attribute.
+    The total number of jobs used to calculate the :ad-attr:`RecentJobDurationAvg` attribute.
 This is the total number of jobs that began execution and have exited in the last 20 minutes.